What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Leo, you’re starting off the year in a no-nonsense type of vibe, largely due to Mars’ presence in Capricorn for six weeks starting January 4.
 Mars in Capricorn stimulates your sector of depth, merging, and outside resources.
 You’re in the mood to connect with people who can take your life to the next level, and vice versa.
 Just make sure you’re not letting your ego or pride run the show during the first quarter of the year, particularly once Pluto enters Aquarius on January 20, stimulating major changes in your partnership sector.
 People may tell you you’ve changed, and in many ways, you are changing more rapidly than they may be used to.
 It’s not your responsibility to accommodate their insecurities, but you can be as transparent as possible regarding what your updated or new values or priorities may be, and why.

 Since you’re ruled by the sun, you’ll feel most activated during this year’s two solar eclipses.
-The first one is a total solar eclipse in Aries occurring on April n, and the next is a New moon solar eclipse in Libra occurring on October 2.
+The first one is a total solar eclipse in Aries occurring on April n, and the next is a new moon solar eclipse in Libra occurring on October 2.
 The Aries eclipse brings attention to your sector of expansion and long journeys, and could lead to you relocating or considering moving abroad.
 Taking on a new course of study or deepening your entrepreneurial journey is also an option.
 The October solar eclipse activates your sector of communication and creativity, and is an ideal time to launch a passion project because people will want to hear what you have to say and you’ll come off as even more alluring, magnetic, confident, and charming.

 AdvertisementADVERTISEMENT